 Most cloud-service providers guarantee better availability rates than local on-premises setups.
 Additionally, cloud environments boast built-in redundancy, along with the ability to backup key data across properties.

 56% of businesses report that hybrid cloud has improved their disaster recovery capabilities.
 Organization-wide DR plans are hard to implement and keep up-to-date, while maintaining secondary sites to support operations in case of failure is also cost-inhibitive.
-But setting up a secondary site in a private cloud is more affordable, especially given the pay-as-you-go pricing model.
+But setting up a secondary site in a private cloud is more affordable, especially given the pay-as-you-go pricing model provided by services such as HPE GreenLake.
+With variable payments based on actual metered usage, rapid scalability using an on-site buffer of extra capacity, and enterprise-grade support, HPE GreenLake brings a cloud-like experience for infrastructure on-premises.
 Additionally, the tasks of setting up, configuring and maintaining a DR destination are now left to the cloud service provider.

 Hybrid cloud architecture has become a proven catalyst for transformational change, even for traditional organizations who also want to play by the “startup” rulebook.
 The advantages in costs, availability, flexibility and operational improvements enable businesses to create new revenue sources, expand into new markets and explore new business models.
 In short, the case for hybrid cloud is undeniable.
 Are you on board?
 Why would you not be, especially when Anexinet’s team of strategists let you take a deeper dive into the benefits of hybrid cloud and will help your organization devise an ideal cloud strategy in just two weeks.